R friendly multi-threading in C++: Using the RcppThread package in other projects

-The same can be achieved using \code{sourceCpp()}: \begin{Code} Rcpp::sourceCpp(code = '// [[Rcpp::plugins(cpp11)]] // [[Rcpp::depends(RcppThread)]] #include "RcppThread.h" // [[Rcpp::export]] void func() { /* actual code here */}' ) \end{Code} Inside the \code{code} block, the first line enables \proglang{C++11}, the second tells the compiler where to look for \RcppThread headers, which are included in the third line.
-The fourth and fifth lines define the function and request it to be exported to \R. The \code{sourceCpp()} version more verbose, but offers additional flexibility, since other functions or classes can be defined in the same code block.
+The same can be achieved using \code{sourceCpp()}: \begin{CodeChunk} \begin{CodeInput} R> Rcpp::sourceCpp(code = '// [[Rcpp::plugins(cpp11)]] + // [[Rcpp::depends(RcppThread)]] + #include "RcppThread.h" + // [[Rcpp::export]] + void func() { /* actual code here */}') \end{CodeInput} \end{CodeChunk} Inside the \code{code} block, the first line enables \proglang{C++11}, the second tells the compiler where to look for \RcppThread headers, which are included in the third line.
+The fourth and fifth lines define the function and request it to be exported to \proglang{R}.
+The \code{sourceCpp()} version is more verbose, but offers additional flexibility, since other functions or classes can be defined in the same code block.